 This absorbent hand and body lotion treats dry skin and repairs it with continued use.
 Skin is plump and healed as a result, but without any residual greasiness.

 One of the best baobab benefits is its ability to alleviate irritation from common skin conditions.
 Baobab naturally has anti-inflammatory properties and can reduce redness, itchiness, and dryness both when applied topically and when ingested.
 It can also hydrate the hair, as users of this ultra-hydrating cream (which targets dry and brittle strands) can attest.

-Packed with vitamins and nutrients, baobab oil can be directly applied to the skin to reduce the appearance of wrinkles and stretch marks.
-Its high vitamin C content (about six times more than that of an orange) promotes collagen formation, boosting the skin’s natural elasticity and smoothness.
+Packed with vitamins and nutrients, baobab oil can be directly applied to the skin.
+Its high vitamin C content may promote collagen formation, boosting the skin’s natural elasticity and smoothness.

 Those not keen on DIY-ing a lip balm with raw baobab oil can turn to product like Hurraw!'s, which already has the soothing ingredient formulated within.
 Better yet, it's vegan and all-natural, with a range of cold-pressed oils that nourish your lips upon application.